vivekVells/text-to-calendar/README.md

 # Google Calendar API with Express.js

+> Start the server (3000) → Authenticate to create tokens.json with valid auth to securely connect to GCal API (3000/auth/google) → Request create event api endpoint with appropriate details to create the event via GCal API (/api/create-event)

 A lightweight Express.js API that exposes an endpoint for creating Google Calendar events.

 ## Features